Chris Carrabba: Early life and education

 Born in West Hartford, Connecticut, United States, Carrabba's parents divorced when he was three.
 At age 16, he moved with his mother Anne, brother Nick, stepbrother and stepfather to Boca Raton, Florida.
 Carrabba remains close to some relatives on his paternal side, but is not close to his father Andrew.

 As a teenager, Carrabba was interested in skateboarding and passionate about music.
 In high school, he started singing in his choir.
 At 15, his two cousins found a guitar in their basement, presumably belonging to their father but the true owner is unknown.
 Carrabba ended up with the guitar when one of them figured he would be the only one who could play it.
 After graduating from Boca Raton Community High School, Carrabba became more serious about music and joined his first band, The Vacant Andys, and matriculated to Florida Atlantic University to study education.

 At college, alongside studies, Carrabba played with the Vacant Andys and, later, with the Agency, which featured Chris Carrabba on their second LP, ENGINES.
 This was the first recording to feature both Mike Marsh and Chris Carrabba before Mike Marsh became Dashboard Confessional's full-time drummer.
 For several years, Chris taught at an elementary school in South Florida and played with the group Further Seems Forever.

 Dashboard Confessional was born when Chris recorded the Drowning EP with Fiddler Records.
 "I started (Dashboard) as a side project from the band I was in," says Carrabba.
 "I was going through something really tough at the time and since I don't write in a journal, this is what I did with it.
 It was a good way to get it out of my system.
 I never thought anyone would hear these songs, but I played some for my friends and one of them who owned a little label talked me into recording."
 The name Dashboard Confessional comes from the song "The Sharp Hint of New Tears."
 The lyric "On the way home, this car hears my confessions" brought to mind the phrase "Dashboard Confessional."

-Carrabba was a special education teacher prior to his success with Dashboard Confessional, often keeping a guitar in his office to write songs during downtime.
+Carrabba was a special education teacher at J.C.
+Mitchell Elementary School prior to his success with Dashboard Confessional, often keeping a guitar in his office to write songs during downtime.